semrush/intergalactic/website/docs/get-started-guide/dis-starter-guide/dis-starter-guide.md

 @## Tables

-> **TL;DR or main thing**: tables are easily one of the main components of our product interfaces:
+> **TL;DR or main thing**: tables are one of the main components of our product interfaces:

 - Primary tables that contain a lot of different functionality
 - Secondary tables that are used to visualize small sets of data

-Because of the large number of use cases and edge states we have separate guidelines for [Table](/table-group/table/) and [Working with table](/table-group/table-working/).
-We highly recommend that you give both of them a look.
+Because of the large number of use cases and edge states we have separate guidelines for [Table principles](/table-group/table/), [Table controls](/table-group/table-controls/) and [Table states](/table-group/table-states/).
+We highly recommend you give all of them a look.

 @## Resources